 - The date of execution

-The consent statement does not have to filed with the secretary of state.
+The consent statement does not have to be filed with the Secretary of State.
 For in-depth information on this requirement, as well as a fillable consent form, view the Acceptance of Consent Form 401-A.

 Learn more about the role of a registered agent and why you should consider hiring a professional service.